spryker/spryker-docs/docs/scos/user/intro-to-spryker/docs-release-notes.md

 title: Docs release notes
 description: Spryker docs release notes
 template: concept-topic-template
+last_updated: Aug 2, 2023
 ---
 ## July 2023

-In [July 2023, we have added and updated the following pages:
+In July 2023, we have added and updated the following pages:

 ### New pages
-- [Oryx: Color system](/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.html): Documentation on colours in Oryx.
+- [Oryx: Color system](/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.html): Documentation on colors in Oryx.
 - [Best practises: Jenkins stability](/docs/cloud/dev/spryker-cloud-commerce-os/best-practices/best-practises-jenkins-stability.html): Best practices for maintaining Jenkins stability.
-- [HowTo: Reduce Jenkins execution by up to 80% without P&S and Data importers refactoring](/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.html): Save Jenkins related costs or speed up background jobs processing by implementing a single custom Worker for all stores.
+- [HowTo: Reduce Jenkins execution by up to 80% without P&S and Data importers refactoring](/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.html): Save Jenkins-related costs or speed up background jobs processing by implementing a single custom Worker for all stores.
 - [Release notes 202307.0](/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202307.0/release-notes-202307.0.html): Release notes for the Spryker SCOS release 202307.0
-- [Install the Product Rating and Reviews Glue API](/docs/pbc/all/ratings-reviews/202304.0/install-and-upgrade/install-the-product-rating-and-reviews-glue-api.html): This document describes how to integrate the [Product Raiting and Reviews](/docs/pbc/all/ratings-reviews/{{page.version}}/ratings-and-reviews.html) Glue API feature into a Spryker project.
+- [Install the Product Rating and Reviews Glue API](/docs/pbc/all/ratings-reviews/202304.0/install-and-upgrade/install-the-product-rating-and-reviews-glue-api.html): This document describes how to integrate the [Product Raiting and Reviews](/docs/pbc/all/ratings-reviews/{{site.version}}/ratings-and-reviews.html) Glue API feature into a Spryker project.
 - [Configure Usercentrics](/docs/pbc/all/usercentrics/configure-usercentrics.html): Find out how you can configure Usercentrics in your Spryker shop.
 - [Ratings and Reviews data import](/docs/pbc/all/ratings-reviews/202204.0/import-and-export-data/ratings-and-reviews-data-import.html): Details about data import files for the Ratings and Reviews PBC.
 - [Search data import](/docs/pbc/all/search/202212.0/base-shop/import-and-export-data/search-data-import.html): Details about data import files for the Search PBC.